 At the time of application, candidates must demonstrate that they are growing into these observances.
 We recognize that religious growth is not necessarily a linear progression.
 We hope to provide a safe space for students as they grow more Jewishly observant.

 The Admissions Committee meets in February.
-Entrance examinations include an audition, an individual interview, and tests aimed at determining musical aptitude and levels of Hebraic and general musical knowledge.
+Entrance examinations include an audition, individual interview, and tests aimed at determining musical aptitude and levels of Hebraic and general musical knowledge.
 Candidates for admission are requested to prepare two musical selections: one classical secular piece to be prepared for performance with piano accompaniment, and one prayer setting from the Jewish liturgy to be chanted a cappella.

 The material necessary for application must be submitted by January 1 for February auditions.
 Submissions should include: